MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/error-handling/error-handling-winrt.md

     }
 ```

 The XSAPI async methods do have some code that runs synchronously when a method is called.
 The synchronous code does work like validating the input arguments and starting the async operations or actions.
 So, even calling the async methods can result in an exception – although this shouldn’t happen for normal scenarios (i.e. programmer error, not network error).
-Please be conscious of this possibility and program defensively by validating input and testing your code thoroughly during development.
-Whether you put a try/catch around the call itself, or place one at a higher level in the callstack, the important thing is to have one.
+Be conscious of this possibility and program defensively by validating input and testing your code thoroughly during development.
+Whether you put a try/catch around the call itself, or place a try/catch at a higher level in the callstack, the important thing is to have a try/catch.

 ## Help!
 My game crashes when I call XYZ Xbox Service API